 Online rent collection tools should be easy to use and allow tenants to pay rent, security deposits, move-in fees, and other charges all in one place.
 Your solution should also reduce the overall administrative work required for collecting monthly rent payments, reporting rental income, and managing bookkeeping.

-Top features to look for when choosing an online rent payment service:
+Top features to look for when choosing the best rent collection software service:

 Make sure you check the fine print for security protocols and hidden fees.
-Look for bank-level encryption and free online rent payments for landlords that deposit within 2-3 business days.
+Look for bank-level encryption and online rent payments for landlords that deposit within 2-5 business days.

-Try to keep tenant transaction fees below 3% for debit or credit cards and free for automated clearing house (ACH) bank transfers.
+Try to keep tenant transaction fees below 3% for debit or credit cards and automated clearing house (ACH) bank transfers.

 Blocking partial payments for overdue rent should be a standard feature.
 This will help avoid delays if you’re in the middle of the eviction process.